rjmclain/TrendyMinds/README.md

 issues.
 I know that only IE10+ was needed for support, but I still thought it better to be safe in this scenario and just use
 ID's for them for now.

+I generally prefer to use Sass, but have plenty of experience with LESS as well as just writing everything as plain CSS.
+I made sure to include all files pertaining to the styling either way.

 Additional Notes:

 This page is made based off of the png images provided.